tomahim/simple-web-chat-nodejs-socketio-angularjs/README.md

 ## Evolutions in progress

+- Use bower tool to load dependencies (as angular, ...)
 - Edit username possibility
 - Set a cookie to disallow the creation of a user when opening browser tabs
 - Creation of private chat rooms